ronaldhoek/WsdlImportEx/README.md

 Second: created a GUI application with the following features
 - easelly import WSDL files/url using a GUI
+- change typenames
-- change typenames (inclusing batch editor with filtering by namespace)
+  - inclusing batch editor with filtering by namespace
+  - mappings are saved to files for use in next import
 - preview files to be created